 The Egyptians believed that the earth was the best form of medicine, so they put dirt from the river Nile, mixed with honey and galena (a mineral form of lead) in a cloth to help prevent excessive discharge from the vaginal cavity.

 You may be thinking – oh, that’s not so bad.
 But the next history lesson may surprise you even more.
 Pessaries weren’t just used to help combat excessive discharge but were also used as a contraceptive device.
-The Egyptians would put elephant dung mixed with acai juice inside a cloth to be worn in the vaginal cavity (talk about sexy!).
+The Egyptians would put elephant dung mixed with acai juice inside a cloth to be worn in the vaginal cavity.
 This was thought to prevent pregnancy.
 Whether it worked or not, who knows!
 But they had some pretty creative ideas for the first tampon.

 The Tampon that was made out of anything

 Egyptians were not the only ones who thought of using an insertable DIY tampon-like device for birth control.

 In 4th century, India, ancient #BlumeBabes also created a tampon that would be used as a contraceptive device.
 It was made out of rock salt and oil.
 According to modern-day scientists, these materials would have actually been effective to a certain degree, as rock salt is lethal to sperm.
 They also guessed that it would have probably stung really bad!

 Even in the early 19th century, the tampon was still being used as a contraceptive around most of the world.
 It was made out of pretty much anything that doctors could find: lint, flax, cotton, fine wool; essentially anything soft and absorbent.

 Only ancient Japan used tampons for period care.
 They created a paper tampon that had to be changed 12 times a day.

 The tampon has been through some major transformations in its time, but it wasn’t until the 20th century that it began being used worldwide for period care.